turingschool/career-development-curriculum-site/module_three/Mod 3_week1.md

 page
 Module 3 Week 1

-Overview
+## Overview
 The intro to mod 3 provices an overview of what you work on this module.
-This session takes place live n Zoom, followed by video microlectures.
+This session takes place live on Zoom, followed by video microlectures.

-Learning Goals
+### Learning Goals

-This session will cover:
+## This session will cover:

-Review and refine professional story & brand to build a technically focused resume Apply unique career vision and job search strategy to customize resume Employ personal brand to create Terminal portfolio that showcases projects
+* Review and refine professional story & brand to build a technically focused resume
+* Apply unique career vision and job search strategy to customize resume
+* Employ personal brand to create Terminal portfolio that showcases projects

-Lesson
+## Week 1 Lesson
 Allow yourself X mins to complete the following lesson.
 Start by viewing the videos below.
 As you follow along, [use this note-taking template and/or other engagement tool].

 Section 1: Introduction of Resume Review